AbdallaAlhag/file-upload-platform/README.md

     -> do shareWithMe page
     - !!!
 LET's leave folder alone for now(can't access files in folders)
 Bug:
+    -> Fix shared with me
+    -> Deleting from deleted not working
     -> Error when uploading diff files not supported
     - uploading file, renaming, and downloading causes errors
     - ! can we upload multiple files with the same name? = Yes